Substance Abuse Among College Students in the United States

 Impact

 While many universities are working to promote more responsible use of substances on their campus, there are not many reports on how these programs are helping these universities.
 Not many publish any records or any numbers regarding how many students take part in workshops or are educated regarding substance abuse.
-Due to the extensive amount of research it would require to look at every single university in the U.S. and see if they have published anything regarding the decrease of substance abuse in their university due to efforts that have been made, this gap is most likely not true for all universities.
+Due to the extensive amount of research it would require to look at every single university in the US and see if they have published anything regarding the decrease of substance abuse in their university due to efforts that have been made, this gap is most likely not true for all universities.
 However, Florida State has released a few statistics regarding substance abuse in their school.
 For example, 89% of students at FSU found a designated driver when they had been out drinking, and around 55% of the students report drinking responsibly.81 There is not any information from previous to compare these numbers with, making it unclear as to whether or not these numbers have improved.

 Gaps